-MEFA Institute: Learn About My Career and Academic Plan (MyCAP)
+MEFA Institute: Career & Academic Plan (MyCAP)

 Interested in learning more about MyCAP, DESE’s My Career and Academic Plan, and how this approach is beneficial to students’ postsecondary pathway?
 This webinar is for you.
 Hear middle school and high school counselors share their experience and insight on implementing the MyCAP model in their district.
 Invite your principal, school counseling team, administration, and anyone else who wants to hear about the process and the tools used to support and guide students on their journey.